ULTIMATE-YORK/ULTIMATE/case_studies/RAD Robot assistive dressing/README.md

 ## Objectives

 Using **Probabilistic Model Checking (PMC)**, we aim to synthesize an **optimal policy** that minimizes the probability of dressing failure.
-Experimental results shows the probability of failure for different values of tue probability of user being ok (pOk) and retry probability (pRetry).
+Experimental results shows the probability of failure for different values of the probability of dressing failure from the dressing process model, and retry probability (pRetry) defined in the garment picking model.

 <p align="center">